codepath/android_guides/Dependency-Injection-with-Dagger-2.md

    Picasso picasso = Picasso.Builder(this).downloader(okHttpDownloader).build();
    ```

-   Dagger 2 handles figuring out this dependency order for you by analyzing the Java annotations and analyzing what classes are compiled to generate factory methods used to create singletons.
+   Dagger 2 handles figuring out this dependency chain for you and generates code to help instantiate these modules.
+This generated code helps simplify having to rework any implicit dependency chain yourself.

+ * **Easier unit and integration testing**  Because the dependency graph is created for us, we can easily swap out modules that make network responses that mock out this behavior.

 ### What is Dependency Injection?